-(a) Organization and Operations
+Organization and Operations

-Henderson State University Foundation (the Foundation) was incorporated under the laws of the State of Arkansas and is a component unit of Henderson State University (the University).
-The Foundation's primary purpose is to receive, invest and manage gifts for the development, growth, expansion, progress, accomplishment of educational objectives, development of the physical plant, improvement of faculty and staff, and aid to the student body and alumni of the University.
+Henderson State University Foundation (the Foundation) was incorporated under the laws of the State of Arkansas and is a component unit of the Arkansas State University System.
+The Foundation's primary purpose is to receive, invest and manage gifts for the development, growth, expansion, progress, accomplishment of educational objectives, development of the physical plant, improvement of faculty and staff, and aid to the student body and alumni of Henderson State University (the University).